Connect with others who understand.

 When lung cancer cells spread (metastasize), they may move to the neighboring bones around the lungs (a process known as bone metastasis).
 For people with non-small cell lung cancer, this metastasizing may result in hypercalcemia (excess calcium in the bloodstream).

-As cancer cells begin to occupy space in the bones’ structures, or affect the bones through substances that they secrete, the bones may release a large amount of calcium to the bloodstream.
+As cancer cells begin to affect the bones, the bones may release a large amount of calcium into the bloodstream.
 This excess in calcium levels may also cause various gastrointestinal issues, like nausea and vomiting, making it difficult to eat.

 Weight Loss as a Side Effect of Lung Cancer Treatment

-As your health care team begins lung cancer treatment, it is important to be aware of the side effects that may come with your specific treatment plan.
+As your health care team begins your lung cancer treatment, it’s important to be aware of the side effects that may come with your specific treatment plan.

 The objective of advanced lung cancer treatments (like chemotherapy or radiation therapies) is to target rapidly dividing cancer.
-However, some of your healthy cells may sustain temporary collateral damage while undergoing treatment.
-For this reason, it’s typical for people with lung cancer to have serious fatigue during the rest periods of a given medication cycle, which could lead to weight loss because it makes food preparation and eating more challenging.
+However, some of your healthy cells may be temporarily damaged during treatment.
+For this reason, it’s typical for people with lung cancer to have serious fatigue during treatment, which could lead to weight loss because it makes food preparation and eating more challenging.

 Various other treatment-related side effects may complicate eating properly and, consequently, cause weight loss.
-Many people diagnosed with lung cancer may experience nausea, vomiting, constipation, and/or diarrhea.
-Some lose their sense of taste or certain foods may have an unpleasant flavor.
-Chemotherapy, in particular, has been known to worsen conditions like anorexia.
+Many people diagnosed with lung cancer may experience nausea, vomiting, constipation, or diarrhea.
+Some lose their sense of taste or find that certain foods may have an unpleasant flavor.
+Chemotherapy, in particular, has been known to worsen conditions like loss of appetite.

 As one MyLungCancerTeam member wrote, “I had no appetite, and everything had no flavor when I was going through daily radiation and chemo for six weeks.
 I used to have to make myself eat.
 Happy to say, about three weeks after treatment, my appetite returned!”